 Tickets: Single Game Tickets can be purchased the day of the game at the gate.

 Division III college football may not get all the love, but those student athletes, put their heart and soul into the game each Saturday, just the same as the big schools’ student athletes do.
 Close to Des Moines, the Simpson Storm play in Indianola, which is just a quick drive south of the metro.
-Coming off a three-year slump, Coach Matt Jeter is looking to help the Storm navigate their way out of it this season.

 City: Iowa City